nfoste82/GPURayTracing/README.md

 * Shader compilation can take quite a while, I'd like to optimize this
 * Environment mapped lighting instead of just direct sky reflections

 Depending on the scene and quality, and your hardware, your frame rate may vary by quite a bit.
-Realtime can look decent on the right hardware with the right scene and settings.
-Some features like water and caustics are too expensive to look good in realtime currently.
+Real-time can look decent on the right hardware with the right scene and settings.
+Some features like water, caustics, or large polygonal meshes are too expensive to look good in real-time currently.

 Project has only been tested for MacOS, but all code should be OS-agnostic, so if it works in Unity then you should be able to run it.